 3 Writing Modes How to identify which channel to use with which mode at what exact stage of your project.

 If you’re building something big from a lot of small pieces — you need a plan.
 When you employ the simple outlining techniques in Automatic Author, you'll know exactly what is going to appear on each and every page of your book before you even begin writing.

-The first major task in building your book is a simple list.
-There’s absolutely nothing intimidating about this step — you don’t even have to worry about the order of the items in your list.
+Brainstorm a List The first major task in building your book is a simple list.
+There's absolutely nothing intimidating about this step -- you don't even have to worry about the order of the items in your list.

 Working with the pieces of your book is a bit like having a puzzle with no cover image — or a fuzzy Big Picture of what the whole thing looks like finished.

 How to Organize the Pieces of Your Book The key to arranging your pieces into an outline is to start with “big obvious chunks” and drill down into levels of specificity as you go.

 These pieces can be physically represented by items on lists and on index cards.